willGraham01/PiranhasHalfyord/scenes/06-planted-cargo.md

 ## Tracking the Loot

-FIXME - below is the copied old text

 Once the dust settles, Shufharz will briefly rendezvous with the party if the situation calls for it.
 Otherwise, the party should take the lead in following either the gang members or the animated cargo (using the Ring of Seeking if necessary).
 Shufharz will not accompany the party for this due to the chaos on the docks.